 To make your life easier we’ve gathered the entire Viazul Bus Timetable and prices – and will send it to you in an easy-to-read format.
 Click Here to get your copy.

-But we’ve taken it a step further and given you a series of different itineraries based on your interests.
+We’ve taken it a step further and given you a series of different itineraries based on your interests.
 So you’ll find

 - 7 day Cuba Itinerary – Colonial Cuba Itinerary